I’m a planner. In fact, sometimes I like the planning and dreaming more than the execution.

 - Check out this 48-minute workshop where I walk you through the Creative Business Model Canvas and explain why a business plan is critical.

-- Once you’ve filled out your Creative Business Model Canvas, members of the artist’s Courtyard can share their Creative Business Model Canvas’ here to get ideas and feedback.
+- Once you’ve filled out your Creative Business Model Canvas, members of the artist’s Courtyard can share their Creative Business Model Canvas’ in the News Feed to get ideas and feedback.